leoshimo/cogni/README.md

 ### `cogni_shell` - Example Interactive Shell as a Shell Script

-As an example of a shell script using `cogni`, a "chat" / natural language shell interface is provided as an example at `bin/cogni_shell`.
+As an example scripting with `cogni` a "chat" interface is provided at `bin/cogni_shell`.

 It is a simple (~90 LOC) but a fun and illustrative toy: